EasyMFnE/DeadHorses/README.md

 ### Barding ###

 Dead horses can be equipped with barding like normal horses.
 When equipped, the damage suffered is reduced by the appropriate amount.

-The barding does not render, because of a limitation within Minecraft itself.
+**Note:** The server does not send the metadata necessary to texture dead horses with the barding texture.
+Modifying the packets sent to the client fixes this, but requires client-side modifications to render properly.
+If packet modification is enabled, clients without necessary modifications will see the horse with a pure white texture.
+One modification that allows this is [HorseTweaks](https://github/com/EasyMFnE/HorseTweaks).

 ## Installation ##